harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 **A**: ***No***.
 You still may not discuss the source in any way, shape or form.

-**Q: 🚫🎣 I see that we can't make comments “fishing” for sources.
+**Q:  I see that we can't make comments “fishing” for sources.
 What does that mean?**

 **A**: The expression (“**fishing**”) is mostly used by people trying to “fish *for compliments*.”
-Think of a hot chick saying “*I'm so ugly*” or “*I'm so fat*” and the responses they get that tell them how hot they are.
-They went into it with the goal of a *specific response*.

 “Fishing” for sources is doing things like saying you don't know where to find things in a way that makes it sound as though you are **inviting people** to tell you.
 This is common with people who are familiar enough with the rules to know they can't outright ask for sources, brands, *etc*. so they try to do it in ways that are more vague.

-Some examples of fishing include saying things like: *“I don't even know where to start finding real Testosterone”* or “*I'm having trouble finding* *good Primo”* or “*I really wish I could get* *MENT*,” because they hope someone will volunteer the information without having to officially ask the question.
+Some examples of fishing include saying things like: *“I don't even know where to start finding real Testosterone”* or “*I'm having trouble finding* *good Primo”* or “*I really wish I could get* *Dianabol*,” because they hope someone will volunteer the information without having to officially ask the question.
 We take it seriously when something even *looks like* it could **possibly** be fishing … *even if mildly hinting*.

 **Q:** Will the mods help me find a source?